-The Group is principally engaged in the business of (i) licensing of broadcasting rights of TV series; (ii) investment in TV series as non-executive producer; and (iii) acting as distribution agent of TV series.
-The Group also make Fixed Return Investment in TV series and engage in the business of investment in and production of films.
+The Group is principally engaged in the business of (i) licensing of broadcasting rights of TV series; (ii) investment in TV series and web series as non-executive producer; and (iii) acting as distribution agent of TV series.
+The Group is also expanding its business in production of web series and online films in view of their growing popularity.
 The Group conducts its business and investment through its Consolidated Affiliated Entities (as defined below), which hold the requisite permit and approval required for our business, including the Licence to Produce and Distribute Radio or Television Programmes.
 Under the applicable PRC laws and regulations, foreign investors are prohibited from holding equity interest in any enterprise conducting the production and operation (including distribution of TV series) of TV series or any enterprise conducting the film production business.
 As a result, the Company is not able to acquire and hold the equity interest in the Consolidated Affiliated Entities under the applicable PRC laws and regulations.
 As a result of the foregoing, on 26 June 2019, the Company entered into a series of Contractual Arrangements (as defined below) with Values Culture and the Relevant Shareholders (as defined below) through WFOE (as defined below) to conduct the business of production and distribution of and investment in TV series and films in the PRC in order to comply with the applicable PRC laws and regulations and to assert management control over the operations of, and enjoy all economic benefits of, the Consolidated Affiliated Entities.
-The agreements underlying such Contractual Arrangements which were in place during the year ended 31 December 2020 include:
+The agreements underlying such Contractual Arrangements which were in place during the year ended 31 December 2021 include:

 - (a) the exclusive business co-operation agreement (獨家業務合作協議) dated 26 June 2019 entered into between WFOE and Values Culture, pursuant to which Values Culture agreed to engage WFOE as its exclusive provider of technical support, consultation and other services.
-The details of the agreement is described in the paragraph headed "Contractual Arrangements - Details of the Contractual Arrangements - Exclusive Business Co-operation Agreement" in the Prospectus; - (b) the exclusive option agreement (獨家購買權協議) dated 26 June 2019 entered into among WFOE, Values Culture and the Relevant Shareholders, pursuant to which the Relevant Shareholders and Values Culture jointly and severally granted irrevocably to WFOE the rights to require the Relevant Shareholders to transfer any or all their equity interests and/or assets in Values Culture to WFOE and/or its nominee(s), in whole or in part at any time and from time to time, at a minimum purchase price permitted under PRC laws and regulations.
+The details of the agreement is described in the paragraph headed "Contractual Arrangements Details of the Contractual Arrangements Exclusive Business Co-operation Agreement" in the Prospectus; - (b) the exclusive option agreement (獨家購買權協議) dated 26 June 2019 entered into among WFOE, Values Culture and the Relevant Shareholders, pursuant to which the Relevant Shareholders and Values Culture jointly and severally granted irrevocably to WFOE the rights to require the Relevant Shareholders to transfer any or all their equity interests and/or assets in Values Culture to WFOE and/or its nominee(s), in whole or in part at any time and from time to time, at a minimum purchase price permitted under PRC laws and regulations.
 The details of the agreement is described in the paragraph headed "Contractual Arrangements Details of the Contractual Arrangements Exclusive Option Agreement" in the Prospectus;